codatio/codat-docs/docs/get-started/support.md

 draft: true
 ---

-Codat provides a second line support function during UK business hours (09:00 to 17:00 Monday to Friday) and can be contacted raising a ticket through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
+Codat provides a second line support function during UK business hours (09:00 to 17:00 Monday to Friday) and can be contacted via our [support request form](https://codat.zendesk.com/hc/en-gb/requests/new).

 :::caution Access to support